Read next

 This is where many authorities will feel the pressure first.

-NPPF 2024 reaffirmed the plan-led system but left the reality of plan-making largely unchanged.
-In practice, many authorities continued to operate with plans that were out of date, overly defensive, or slow to progress through examination.
-Where delivery failure existed, the system often relied on planning appeals and tilted balance arguments to correct the supply gap, which is neither efficient nor coherent.
+NPPF 2024 reaffirmed the plan-led system but left the lived reality of plan-making largely unchanged.
+In practice, many authorities continued to operate with plans that were out of date, overly defensive or slow to progress through examination.
+Where delivery failure persisted, the system often defaulted to appeals and tilted balance arguments to plug the gap, which is neither efficient nor coherent.

-The draft treats plan-making as the central delivery mechanism rather than a procedural formality.
-The new structure distinguishes clearly between plan-making policies and national decision-making policies, and it implies a more disciplined division of labour.
-This division of labour establishes a strict hierarchy.
+More broadly, the draft treats plan-making as the central delivery mechanism rather than a procedural formality.
+It distinguishes clearly between plan-making policies and national decision-making policies, implying a more disciplined division of labour and a clearer hierarchy.
 Where a Spatial Development Strategy (SDS), such as those prepared by Combined Authorities, is in place, it sets the housing requirement.
-The draft is explicit: these numbers should not be retested at the Local Plan stage.
+The draft is explicit that these numbers should not be re-litigated at Local Plan stage.

-Local plans are expected to focus on genuinely local decisions such as spatial strategy, site allocations, infrastructure alignment, locally specific design expectations, and policy choices that reflect real local constraints.
-National decision-making policies, by contrast, are positioned to cover many generic development management matters, reducing the incentive for local plans to repeat national content and reducing the scope for policy layering that can slow decision-making.
+Local plans are then expected to focus on genuinely local decisions: spatial strategy, site allocations, infrastructure alignment, locally specific design expectations and policy choices that respond to real constraints.
+National decision-making policies, by contrast, are positioned to cover generic development management matters, reducing the incentive for local plans to duplicate national content and limiting the scope for policy layering that slows decision-making.

 The draft also signals a more strategic and less parochial approach to distributing growth.
-Plan-making under this direction is not simply about protecting what exists, but about shaping where growth should go, including around transport nodes, within and adjoining settlements, and in locations that can support sustainable patterns of development.
-The importance of keeping plans aligned with delivery outcomes becomes more explicit, not least because the draft reduces the policy comfort available to authorities whose plans are failing.
+Plan-making under this direction is not simply about protecting what exists, but about shaping where growth should go, including around transport nodes, within and adjoining settlements and in locations that support sustainable patterns of development.
+The expectation that plans remain aligned with delivery outcomes is more explicit, not least because the draft reduces the policy comfort available to authorities whose plans are failing.

 A less visible but highly important implication is the likely shift in examination dynamics.
-If national decision policies carry more weight, then local plan policies that are inconsistent, overly restrictive, or poorly evidenced become harder to justify at examination and easier to sideline at decision stage.
-That incentivises councils to bring their policies into alignment, to evidence constraints properly, and to allocate land more realistically rather than defensively.
+If national decision policies carry greater weight, local plan policies that are inconsistent, overly restrictive or poorly evidenced become harder to defend at examination and easier to sideline at decision stage.
+That incentivises councils to align policies properly, evidence constraints robustly and allocate land more realistically rather than defensively.

 The plan-led system only works when plans are current, deliverable, and honest about where growth must go.
 The draft points towards a world where a plan that avoids difficult decisions loses authority in practice.
 That should be uncomfortable.
 It is also necessary.